dustinpfister/blog_posts/_posts/canvas-example-hyper-casual-space-shooter.md

 categories: canvas
 layout: post
 id: 760
-updated: 2020-12-20 16:40:49
+updated: 2021-01-07 16:13:51
-version: 1.13
+version: 1.14
 ---

 I have made a few [canvas examples](/2020/03/23/canvas-example/) so far, but I think it is time to try something new.
 I started one other canvas example thus far that I have called a kind of [hyper casual](https://en.wikipedia.org/wiki/Hyper-casual_game) type game called [to the black](/2020/09/19/canvas-example-hyper-casual-to-the-black/).
 The idea that I had in mind for that example was very basic, I just wanted a ship that goes forward threw space at a given rate, and I have an estimate as to how long it would take for the ship to reach Max Safe integer.
+It was a fun, simple little project that I was able to put together in a sort time frame.

-With this canvas example I want to continue with making a collection of games where I just have a very basic general idea.
+With this canvas example I want to continue with making a collection of games where I just have a very basic general idea as the whole of the example, or as a starting point for something I might put a fair amount of time into.
 In other words set the bar very low in terms of complexity and therefore have an idea for a game in which I can end up having a working proof of concept in a short time frame.
 Once I have the basic idea working from that point forward it is just a question of what I need to add in order to make the game more fun.

 So then for this next hyper casual canvas example I had an idea to just make a simple, basic game in which I just fly around space and destroy blocks, thats it.
 So of course I was able to get that up and working in a flash, and now I just need to think in terms of what I want to add moving forward from here.
+Unlike the to the black example, with this one I put over a month worth of time into, and as such there is much more going on.
+Still the basic idea was done right away, at this point I am just continuing to pile more features on top of it.
+I have a half way decent example together now as of v0.25.0 of the example, I might put a little more time into it, but I think I am getting to the point where there really is only so much more to do.
+The core of the idea is there along with a great deal more, and now I might start some additional examples based off of this.

 <!-- more -->

 <div id="canvas-app" style="width:320px;height:240px;margin-left:auto;margin-right:auto;"></div>
-<script src="/js/canvas-examples/hyper-casual-space-shooter/0.11.0/pkg.js"></script>
+<script src="/js/canvas-examples/hyper-casual-space-shooter/0.25.0/pkg.js"></script>

 ## If you just want to play the game